Hungarian orthography: Other information on punctuation

 A colon is used to highlight a phrase or sentence mentioned as an example.
 This sign is also used between an author's name and the title of the work, if they are given without a syntactic reference to each other.
 A possessive case, however, eliminates the colon.
 (For example: Arany János: Toldi but Arany János Toldija 'Toldi by János Arany.')

 A hyphen is used at the end of a line, when a part of a word is taken to the next line.
 If a word already contains a hyphen for whatever reason, it can be used at the end of the line, just like if it contains a dash.

 If a part given in parentheses has a fairly close connection to the sentence, the closing punctuation mark is used after it.
 If the part in parentheses ends in a full stop, the punctuation mark still needs to be used after the parenthetical part.

 Quotation marks may be used (though should not be overused) to express ironic or other emotional overtones.
 Quotation marks can be used around the titles of books, works, articles etc. – in this case, suffixes can be connected with a hyphen.

 The beginning of decimal fractions is marked with a comma.
-Numerals of more than four digits are divided by spaces, in groups of three, counted from the back.
+Numerals of more than four digits are divided by spaces (or by dots), in groups of three, counted from the back.
 (See more below.)